-Thousands of military veterans are filing lawsuits against 3M.
-For decades, the American multinational conglomerate corporation sold its Combat Arms Earplugs, Version 2 to the U.S. government for use by active military service members.
+For decades, the American multinational conglomerate corporation sold its Combat Arms Earplugs, Version 2, to the Federal government as standard issue hearing protection devices for active military service members.

 The Judicial Panel Grouped the Lawsuits and Sent Them to a Multidistrict Litigation Court

-Because so many veterans had filed complaints against 3M for their defective earplugs, a federal Judicial Panel decided on April 3, 2019 to centralize all the cases that had been filed in districts around the country and transfer them to a single Multidistrict Litigation Court.
+Because so many individual plaintiffs had filed complaints against 3M for their defective military earplugs, a federal Judicial Panel decided on April 3, 2019, to centralize all the cases that had been filed in districts around the country and transfer them to a single Multidistrict Litigation Court.